![]() |

 Disaster Knows no Boundary

-All we can do is take as many precautions as possible to be as ready as possible should the unthinkable happen.
-If it does happen, having a crisis plan will help reduce the impact on ...
+All we can do is take as many precautions as possible to be as ready as possible.
+A crisis plan will help reduce the impact on people.

 It destroyed thousands of hectares of the surrounding forest.
 Billions were lost due to the necessary shutdown or nearby oil sands recovery operations.

 Close to 90,000 people were evacuated.
 Twenty percent of the city was destroyed.
-It took billions of dollars recover and rebuild.
-The job is not finished in 2021.
+Many billions of dollars to needed to recover and rebuild.
+The effects are still felt today.

-It happened suddenly.
-In the morning, what seemed to be a minor forest fire was burning near the edge of the city.
-Within minutes, the wind shifted and the fire became a raging inferno headed right for the city.
+It happened suddenly that morning.
+What seemed to be a minor fire was burning near the edge of the city.
+Within minutes, the wind shifted and the fire became a raging inferno headed straight for the city.

 Mandatory Evacuation

-More than $80 million was raised within days for the survivors who had left Fort McMurray with only the cloths on their backs.
+More than $80 million was raised within days for the survivors who had left Fort McMurray with only the clothes on their backs.
 Private individuals opened their homes to evacuees who were complete strangers.
-Amazingly, there were only two indirect loses of life attributed to the disaster.
+Amazingly, there were only two indirect losses of life attributed to the disaster.

 Tsunami of Decisions

-- What records can we save and where are they?
+3. What records must we save and where are they?

 Crisis Definition